Enjoy Yourself,

 A Blend of Nature, Artistry, and History

 Dive into a world where curiosity leads the way and discovery happens at every turn!
 Our museum is a playground for adventure-seekers of all ages, inviting you to explore, learn, and have heaps of fun along the way.
-Peterson Rock Garden has reopened its doors to the public, celebrating the restoration of its historical charm and the values it embodies.
+Petersen Rock Garden turned 90 years old in 2025, and it has reopened its doors to the public, celebrating the restoration of its historical charm and the values it embodies.
 This iconic landmark now serves as a vibrant hub for history, community, and connection, inviting visitors to rediscover its unique beauty and a sense of belonging.

 ROCK MONUMENTS & MUSEUM